-An easy low carb frittata made with zucchini and yellow squash.
+An easy low carb yellow summer squash frittata with zucchini.
 It's perfect for breakfast or brunch.
 A little cheese sprinkled makes it hard to resist.

 If you don't care for squash, feel free to use another vegetable in this low carb frittata recipe.
 Broccoli and asparagus are other veggies that I like to eat.

 So, feel free to change up the recipe with different vegetables and cheese.
 This is a very versatile dish that can be changed up each time you make it.

 This is a nice dish to make ahead and slice for an easy breakfast before work.
 We've been eating tons of squash as we have a really good crop this year in the garden.

 I could never get tired of eating eggs or squash.
 They are both favorites of mine to use in both savory and sweet recipes.

 What's your favorite ingredients to mix into your eggs?
 I'm always up for adding in bacon and ham.

 Low Carb Yellow Summer Squash Frittata with Zucchini Recipe

 Follow us on FACEBOOK, PINTEREST, and INSTAGRAM for even more tasty keto-friendly recipes!